jserot/rfsm-light/README.md

 **Note** the [Graphviz](http://www.graphviz.org) package and the [gtkwave](http://gtkwave.sourceforge.net) application (used, respectively, to display diagrams and viewing simulation results) are _not_ included in the distribution and must be installed separately.
-If you cannot (or don't want) install the `Graphviz` package, versions of **Rfsm-Light** using the [QGV](https://github.com/nbergont/qgv) library instead are provided (the corresponding files have the `_qgv` suffix in the [corresponding directory](https://github.com/jserot/rfsm-light/releases).
+If you cannot (or don't want) to install the `Graphviz` package, versions of **Rfsm-Light** using the [QGV](https://github.com/nbergont/qgv) library instead are provided (the corresponding files have the `_qgv` suffix in the [corresponding directory](https://github.com/jserot/rfsm-light/releases).
 These versions are provided only as